paypal/gimel/docs/gimel-connectors/teradata.md

 In order to provide the username and password for JDBC systems, Gimel provides default strategy as reading password from file.
 But user can also write their own implementation to get the credentials.

-Know more about password strategy Gimel uses:
+This is how passwprd strategy for Gimel JDBC APIs work:
 <img src="teradata-docs/teradata-flow-diagrams/Teradata ProxyUser.jpg" alt="Teradata Proxyuser"/>